-While Bowe is quick to note that dietary changes alone won't clear up your skin, diet is an essential component in an all-encompassing acne treatment plan, particularly if topicals alone don't seem to be doing the trick.
+While Dr. Bowe is quick to note that dietary changes alone won't clear up your skin, diet is an essential component in a holistic acne treatment plan, particularly if topicals alone don't seem to be doing the trick.
+(Speaking of products, check out the best acne products on Amazon.)
 Just be patient: "It takes one to three months for the effects of any changes in your diet to show up on your skin," she says.

-Fruit equals healthy, right?
-Not the dried variety.
-"It's a refined carbohydrate that is high on the glycemic index.
-It causes a dramatic spike in blood sugar and a subsequent rise in insulin levels," explains Bowe.
-"This leads to a cascade of hormones that can increase oil production and trigger breakouts."
-Any kind of white bread, pasta, crackers, or cereal all fall into this same category and will have a similar effects on your skin.
-Whenever possible, opt for fresh fruit and swap the white versions of your favorite carbs for whole grain varieties.
-(BTW, Eating This Kind of Carb Will Make You Less Likely to Gain Weight.)
+Fruit loses some of its health power when you dry it.
+"Dried fruit a refined carbohydrate that is high on the glycemic index," explains Dr. Bowe.
+"It causes a dramatic spike in blood sugar and a subsequent rise in insulin levels.
+This leads to a cascade of hormones that can increase oil production and trigger breakouts."
+Any kind of white bread, pasta, crackers, or cereal all fall into the category of food that causes acne.
+(Related: 6 Surprising Things Making Your Acne Flare Up — and What to Do About It)

 Whey Protein Powder

-More specifically, shrimp and lobster, both of which are high in iodine, says Jolene Hart, certified health coach and author of Eat Pretty: Nutrition for Beauty Inside and Out.
-While the essential mineral is beneficial for health and skin, it can trigger breakouts in people who have a sensitivity to it or simply consume too much.
-Satisfy your seafood craving with fish high in good-for-your-skin omega-3 fatty acids instead, like wild salmon.
+Some shellfish that causes acne include shrimp and lobster, both of which are high in iodine, says Jolene Hart, certified health coach and author of Eat Pretty: Nutrition for Beauty Inside and Out.
+While the essential mineral is beneficial for your overall skin health, it can trigger breakouts in some people with sensitivities to high amounts.
+(Related: The Best Drugstore Acne Products, According to Dermatologists)

-Bottled juice, even the fresh pressed kind that you would think is good for your skin, can be a major breakout trigger.
-"Juice, especially if it's mostly fruit, is high in sugar with no fiber.
-Sipped on its own it causes a spike in your blood sugar that leads to increased sebum production and inflammation."
+Bottled juice, even the fresh-pressed kind, can be a major breakout trigger.
+"Juice, especially if it's mostly fruit, is high in sugar with no fiber," explains Hart.
+"Sipped on its own it causes a spike in your blood sugar that leads to increased sebum production and inflammation."

 It's not the meat itself that's a problem, but rather the fact that poultry, beef, and pork can contain high levels of antibiotics, fed to the animals to keep them healthy.
-"Long-term, continual exposure to antibiotics can lead to resistance and disrupt the fine balance between the good and bad bacteria in our body," explains Bowe.
-And while you may think of bacteria primarily as it pertains to your digestive system, there are also a ton of good bacteria on our skin that keep it healthy, adds Bowe.
-Eat organic or antibiotic-free meat whenever possible, and consider incorporating sources of probiotics (fermented foods, yogurt) to help boost the levels of good bacteria both in and on your body.
+"Long-term, continual exposure to antibiotics can lead to resistance and disrupt the fine balance between the good and bad bacteria in our body," explains Dr. Bowe.
+And while you may think of bacteria primarily as it pertains to your digestive system, there are also a ton of good bacteria on our skin, she adds.
+(Related: The Top 16 Superfoods for Gorgeous Skin and Hair)

-Margaritas, mojitos, and other mixed drinks are loaded with sugar (hello inflammation and blood sugar spikes), and alcohol is a diuretic that can dehydrate the skin: "When the skin is dry, it can't exfoliate properly and pores get clogged, leading to breakouts," says Dr. Bowe.
+Margaritas, mojitos, and other mixed drinks are loaded with sugar (hello, inflammation and blood sugar spikes!), and alcohol is a diuretic that can dehydrate the skin.
+"When the skin is dry, it can't exfoliate properly and pores get clogged, leading to breakouts," says Dr. Bowe.